Yog9/portfolio/README.md

 ### Summary

-My React portfolio with web development skills, examples of my projects, contact links, and a bit about me .
+My portfolio with web development skills, examples of my projects, contact links, and a bit about me .

 ![](/portfolio.png)